IGS PGR Student Travel and Conference Fund

 The Informatics Graduate School has fund available to support PGR students’ travel and conference costs.

-It is expected that the IGS travel and conference funding is used as top-up funding only; students and supervisors should try to obtain full or partial funds from other sources first.
+It is expected that the IGS travel and conference funding is used as top-up funding only; students and supervisors should try in earnest to obtain full or partial funds from other sources first.

 The IGS Management Committee will decide on awards and all travel and accommodation is expected to be booked through the University's travel provider - Diversity Travel.

 Non-CDT students should contact their Level Admin team for help with booking accommodation and travel via Diversity Travel.